Getting published: Writing competitions for teens

 Poetry Aotearoa Yearbook Student Poetry Competition

 Entries are now open for the Poetry Aotearoa Yearbook student poetry competition.
-Send in up to 3 of your previously unpublished original poem.
-Thanks to the University of Waikato there are now prizes of: $500 (first place), $300 (second place) and $100 (third place).
+Entries will be judged by Yearbook editor Tracey Slaughter and the winning poems from each year group will be published in the 2025 edition of the Yearbook.
+There is a monetary prize for the first, second and third prize winners of each year group, thanks to the University of Waikato: $500 (first place), $300 (second place) and $100 (third place).
 Each winning poet and their school will also receive a copy of the book.

 Find out more: Poetry New Zealand Yearbook student poetry competition